au-research/ARDC-23-things/_things/thing-09.md

     Understand the importance of data licensing and learn about Creative Commons.
 overview:
- Getting started: don’t let CC pass you BY!
+ Getting started: Don’t let CC pass you BY!
  Learn more: Licensing - a keystone for innovation and business Challenge me: How does Licensing work in tricky or complex situations?
 category: Rights, ethics & sensitive data